IU1 Educational Campus at Waynesburg

 Secondary students receive instruction in the core academic subjects: English, math, science, social studies, and physical education.
 Elective courses include wellness, journalism, literature, computer education, and current events.

-The Outpatient Mental Health Clinic is located at the Waynesburg campus; more information is available at the Clinic's website.
+The Charles F. Mahoney III Mental Health Outpatient Clinic is located at the Waynesburg campus; more information is available at the Clinic's website.

 For more information, or if you have any questions, please feel free to contact: